Jump ahead to:

 So on my website, I need to walk them through that process.

-As people who buy from you go through a decision process.
-You need to know what it is as it defines your strategy of lead nurturing or the series of micro conversions that work best.
+Since the people who buy from you go through a decision process, you need to know what it is.

 - Opt-In to the mail list